brtrdkeller/Assistance-UNSSC-courses/accessibility-report.md

 {: .label .label-green }

 Search button under Search by username and search by Email, both search buttons does not meet the contrast ratio guideline of 4.5:1.

-#### Error Identification
-{: .d-inline-block .no_toc }

-WCAG test - 3.3.1
-{: .label .label-green }

-Only one error message appears on the screen: 'Enter either username or email address,' even when the user inputs an incorrect email or username, The error message should be specific about the error to help users understand the exact issue.

 ### Login Page